 Grape blend: 100% Sangiovese

-Tasting – Colour: lively ruby red, with slight garnet highlights during ageing in the bottle.
-The nose: full of nuances of red and dark fruit, from cherry, to blackberry, to black currant.
-More evolved notes of gunpowder and tobacco increase in the bottle during ageing.
-In the mouth: rich, certainly alcoholic but full and harmonious in its tannicity.
+Tasting – Colour: lively blood red, although not particularly intense, with slight garnet highlights as it ages in the bottle.
+The nose: it’s endowed with a variety of aromas, from fruity notes to violet, from blueberries to a touch of hay, to dusty mineral nuances.
+In the mouth: rich, fresh, certainly alcoholic but full and harmonious in its tannicity.

-Wine and Food Pairing – A wine that expresses, “100%”, its territory and naturally joins forces with dishes from the same area: flavoursome, robust first courses, such as Pappardelle with ragu – even made with game – or fragrant Ribollita, flavoursome roast meats or delicious stews, such as “Stufato alla Sangiovannese” (a typical dish of the Valdarno, a few kilometres away from the Fattoria).
+Wine and Food Pairing – A wine that expresses, 100%, its territory and naturally joins forces with dishes from the same area: flavoursome, robust first courses, such as pappardelle with ragu (even made with game), fragrant Ribollita or pici with Salsa Etrusca, flavoursome roast meats or delicious stews, such as “Stufato alla Sangiovannese” (a typical dish of the Valdarno).
 It’s also fantastic with mature Pecorino cheeses and tasty Tuscan cold cuts.